rwxrob/bonzai/README.md

   to keep it as a struct with tight coupling to the scanner.Cur and scanner.Pos structs as well.

+* **Decided to use branch/leaf instead of parent/child.** The
+  anthropomorphic metaphor breaks down when choosing names for "children" who don't have any any children of their own.
+What, are we going to call them "barren"?
+The only other option is "terminal" (the mathematically correct term) and mixing that just should bad.
+"This child is 'terminal'" while the others are not.
+Besides, the bonsai tree is one of our namesakes and you cannot have a branch and a leaf in the same node.
+Every node is one or the other.
+Trees are much simper to grok and walk this way.

 ## Style Guidelines

 * Everything through `go fmt` or equiv, no exceptions